codensolve/code-path/README.md

+#Welcome to Code & Solve!

-This page contains few coding exercise that we want our future engineers to solve.
-Feel free to solve these problems (as a project in your github) and share the project url to us using the <u>comment</u> option on <u>LinkedIn post</u> so that we can review **your creativity!!**
+There are 3 coding problems below and would like to see if you can solve it.
+If you like to share the solution with us, please share GitHub project url of solution using the comment option on LinkedIn post so that we can review  **your creativity!!**

 #### Before completing the test below, keep these points in mind: